laurentbristiel/cucumber_poc/README.md

-from the root of the project, just launch cucumber and should execute the tests
+from the root of the project, just launch cucumber and it will execute the tests
 ```
 $ cucumber
 Feature: add money to become rich